Where to cuddle a koala in Australia

 Kuranda Koala Gardens

 Nestled in Tropical North Queensland’s village in the rainforest, Kuranda’s Koala Gardens has oriented around all things koala as well as other species of tropics wildlife including some traditional Aussie favourites.
-Visitors to Kuranda Koala Gardens can pay a fee to hold and get a picture taken with a koala, which comes with a physical photo.

 Lone Pine Koala Sanctuary, Brisbane

 Brisbane’s long-running and underrated wildlife park in Brisbane city’s only animal sanctuary.
 Home to one of the country’s largest collection of koalas, it’s no surprise holding koalas plays a role at Lone Pine Koala Sanctuary.
-Guests can hold a koala here for free however there is an additional fee of $25 for professional photos and a smaller fee to take your own photos.
-The sanctuary sits just to the north of Brisbane and can be accessed by both road and water.

 Paradise Country Aussie Farm, Gold Coast